-Barn Building & Woodland work.
+Barn Building & Woodland Help.

-The Hillyfield is an off-grid set-up so you will need to be happy living in a simple way using solar power & spring water.
+Although we have connected to the grid with power in the barns, we are still a fairly low-impact set-up so you will need to be happy living in a simple way using solar power & spring water.
 It's not for the faint hearted and very close to nature.

 Depending how long you stay you will probably experience everything it takes to fell and extract a tree, and help throughout the process.
-It is demanding and you will need to be fairly fit, enthusiastic and responsible.
+It is demanding and you will need to be fit, enthusiastic and responsible.
 If you can drive or use a chainsaw this is very helpful (you need a valid licence to be insured).
 Interest in eco-building and woodwork is very important during this time of barn-building.

 Look forward to hearing from you.